Effect of orchard sprays

 There have been examples in the past where bioregulant sprays applied during fruit development have resulted in major adverse effects on the storage quality of the fruit.
 The most notable example was the use of daminozide (‘Alar’) to control vegetative growth in Cox trees that resulted in a marked increase in susceptibility of stored fruit to core flush and breakdown.

-With the exception of paclobutrazol (‘Cultar’) bioregulants currently permitted for use in apple orchards in the UK do not appear to cause adverse effects on storage quality.
+Bioregulants currently permitted for use in apple orchards in the UK do not appear to cause adverse effects on storage quality.
 However it is true to say that without trials dedicated to testing effects of compounds or mixtures of compounds on storage and eating quality we may be unaware of possible adverse effects in the future.

 In early trials the effects of paclobutrazol on storage quality were generally positive whilst GA4+7 (‘Regulex’) appeared to have no effect.
 However, fruit-setting hormones (GA3 + 2,4,5-TP), recommended where frost has destroyed a high proportion of flowers, had major adverse effects on the storage quality of Bramley apples.

 Fruit thinning sprays are expected to have generally beneficial effects on eating quality through establishing the desired leaf to fruit ratio.
 However, over-thinning will result in oversized fruit and a high leaf to fruit ratio that is likely to result in increased susceptibility to calcium deficiency disorders.
+Exilis (6-benzyladenine) and the photosynthesis inhibitor Brevis (metamitron) have recently come to the market as thinning agents for apple and have been tested as part of AHDB Project TF 225 to assess the effect of manipulating crop load on dry matter and storage quality.